gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ---

-#### FS mode
+## FS mode

 ![FS mode bg 25%](01-stdlib-imgs/fs-mode.png)

 ---

-#### SE mode
+## SE mode

 ![SE mode bg 45%](01-stdlib-imgs/se-mode.png)

 ---

-#### FS and SE mode: Common pitfalls
+## FS and SE mode: Common pitfalls

-- **Don't treat SE mode as "FS  but faster"**: You must understand what you're simulating and whether it'll impact results.
+- **Don't treat SE mode as "FS  but faster"**: You must understand what you're simulating and whether it will impact results.
-- **Syscalls not being implement is 'you probelm'**: We'd love thave all the syscalls implement but it's too much work.
-We try to over the majory of use-cases but we can't cover everything.
-If a Syscall is missing, you can implement it yourself or use FS mode.
+- **Not all syscalls will ever be implemented**: We'd love to have all the syscalls implement but Linux changes rapidly.
+We try to cover common use-cases but we can't cover everything.
+If a Syscall is missing, you can implement it, ignore it, or use FS mode.
-- **Sorry, binaries with elevated privilages will never work in SE mode**: If you're running a binary that requires elevated privilages, you'll need to run it FS mode.
-There's no way around this.
+- **Binaries with elevated privileges do not work in SE mode**: If you're running a binary that requires elevated privileges, you'll need to run it FS mode.

 ---

-#### SE mode: If in doubt, use FS mode
+## SE mode: If in doubt, use FS mode

-FS ode does everything SE mod does (and more!) but much slower due having simulate the OS.
+FS mode does everything SE mod does (and more!) but can take longer to get to the region of interest.
+You have to wait for the OS to boot each time (unless you [accelerate the simulation](08-accelerating-simulation.md)).

-However as SE mode doesn't simulate the OS, you risk missing important events triggered via syscalls which may mean your simulated system doesn't properly reflect the real system.
+However, as SE mode doesn't simulate the OS, you risk missing important events triggered via syscalls, I/O, or the operating system, which may mean your simulated system doesn't properly reflect the real system.

 **Think through what SE mode is doing and if it's right for your use-case.** If in doubt, use FS mode.
 It's (generally) not worth the risk using SE mode if you're not sure.

 ---

-### How to specify FS mode using the standard library
+## How to specify FS mode using the standard library

 Go to [`materials/02-Using-gem5/01-stdlib/01-02-fs-mode.py`](../../materials/02-Using-gem5/01-stdlib/01-02-fs-mode.py) and and work on this example.

 ---

-The following is provided for you:
+## Template code (imports)

 ```python
 from gem5.components.boards.x86_board import X86Board